saatsazov/codechallenge-master/README.md

 Please note some todo.

 Well At this point I can probably map relations between tables for lazy loading.
 But I'll try repository first.

+Hmmm.
+Maybe it make sense`session_name` or at least `session_key` unique constrain?
+I'm just thinking about user mistake creating the same session twice and have some misunderstanding.

+#### q1
+> sort the sessions alphabetically based on the speaker's last name

+- single session may have multiple speakers.
+So does order of sessions matter?
+As sorting speakers
+- At this point manual review needed in order to migrate data tot format with `first_name` and `last_name`